LIT-Protocol/docs/src/pages/naga-disclaimer.md

 :::info
 The next version of Lit is currently in testnet.
-Check out the Naga networks and learn about the Lit Protocol token and governance model.
-[Get started](https://naga.developer.litprotocol.com/)
+Check out the Naga networks and learn about the Lit Protocol token model, governance structure, and node operations.
+[Get started](https://naga.developer.litprotocol.com/).
 :::